Hyperbolic extensions of free groups: Introduction

 First, \Cref{prop: stab_intro} is used to show that geodesic words in $(\Gamma, \abs{\cdot}_S)$ are sent via the orbit map $\Gamma \to \X$ to quasigeodesics that fellow travel a special class of paths in $\X$, called \define{folding paths}.
 Therefore, by the definition of distance in $\os$ (\Cref{pro: distance}), the conjugacy length of $\alpha\in \free$ along the quasigeodesic in $\Gamma$ is proportional to the conjugacy length of $\alpha$ along the nearby folding path.
 Thus it suffices to show that the length of every conjugacy class ``flares'' along any folding path that remains close to the orbit of $\Gamma$ in $\X$, meaning that the length grows at a definite exponential rate in either the forwards or backwards (see \Cref{sec: qcx_implies_flar} for details.) \Cref{flaring_along_folding} proves exactly this type of flaring for folding paths that remain close to the orbit of any group $\Gamma$ that satisfies the hypotheses of \Cref{th: intro_main_1}.

 To summarize: If the orbit map $\Gamma\to \fc$ is a quasi-isometric embedding and every infinite order element of $\Gamma$ is atoroidal then folding paths between points in the orbit $\Gamma \cdot R$ (for $R \in \X$) have the flaring property (\Cref{sec: qcx_implies_flar}).
 This, together with the fact that these folding paths fellow travel the image of geodesics in the group $\Gamma$ (\Cref{prop: geos_fellow_travel}), implies that $\Gamma$ has conjugacy flaring (\Cref{qcx_implies_flaring}).
-Finally, in \Cref{prop: bundle_flaring} it is shown that conjugacy flaring of $\Gamma$ implies that the hypothesis of the Mj--Sardar theorem are satisfied and that $\Gamma$ is hyperbolic.
+Finally, \Cref{prop: bundle_flaring} shows that conjugacy flaring of $\Gamma$ implies that the hypothesis of the Mj--Sardar theorem are satisfied and that $\Gamma$ is hyperbolic.